da4all/da4all.github.io/_cards/data-storytelling-presentation-assignment.md

 title: "Data Storytelling Presentation Assignment"

 teaser: >
   This assignment prompts students to make a short video presentation in which they blend data points and vivid examples to tell a story about a statistical trend that sheds critical light on a social issue of their choosing.
-The project will likely involve 3-5 weeks of work, as it asks students to do research out of class, craft a rhetorically salient message, and deliver a polished presentation with compellings visuals.
+The project will likely involve 3-5 weeks of work, as it asks students to do research outside of class, craft a rhetorically salient message, and deliver a polished presentation with compellings visuals.

 keywords:
   - "Data Storytelling"